daniboyghub/Mushroom-examples/README.md

 ![image](https://user-images.githubusercontent.com/24855529/170824801-560c966c-eccb-4e17-b4f3-2d5891aad5f3.png)

+Please see the example of this image in the file "Mushroom_Area_card.yaml"

 Create a Card where we can use several mushrooms - custom:vertical-stack-in-card on first line will have a custom:mushroom-template-card with "primary" as Title and "secondary" for extra data